Skip to content

 createMark returns a NameableMark, which is the base mark plus chainable methods:

 • mark.name("layerName") — registers each produced node into the chart's layer context so selectAll("layerName") can pull the array of refs (or ref("layerName") the single node, when the layer holds exactly one).
-It also stashes the passed name on the returned mark function via stashLayerName (defined in chartBuilder.ts, called by every .name() implementation), so ChartBuilder.connect() can detect a user-chained name without parsing the __serialize tag.
+It also stashes the passed name on the returned mark function via stashLayerName (defined in chartBuilder.ts, called by every .name() implementation), so .layer()'s producer-tier auto-naming can detect a user-chained name without parsing the __serialize tag.
+(An earlier ChartBuilder.connect() method used this same stashed name; it was deleted in favor of .layer(), which generalizes the pattern to every tier — see below.)
+LayerBuilder.wireTiers() looks for the stashed name on the previous tier's mark the same way .connect() used to.

 • mark.label(accessor, options?) — calls node.label(...) on every produced node, deferring label placement to the layout phase.